evolonix/starter/README_TEMPLATE.md

 - `VITE_FLAGSMITH_ENVIRONMENT_ID`: The environment ID for the associated environment in Flagsmith.

-Configure your development environment by creating a `.env.local` file in the root of the "web" project with the following content:
+Configure your development environment by creating a `.env` file in the root of the "web" project with the following content:

 ```dotenv
 VITE_FLAGSMITH_ENVIRONMENT_ID=your_development_environment_id